lachrist/otiluke/README.md

 In Otiluke, code transformers should adhere to the virus interface.
 A virus is a function which receives an [Antena](https://github.com/lachrist/antena) (isomorphic http client) as well as a mapping of arguments entered by the user and should asynchronously return a code transformation function.
 A virus module is a commonjs module exporting a virus function.
-For instance, the virus module below creates a websocket with a path defined by  and use it to communicate the sources of the script being executed.
+For instance, the virus module below creates a websocket with a path defined by the user; later this websocket is used to communicate the sources of the script being executed.

 ```js
 module.exports = (antena, argm, callback) => {